department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/avs/research/2022-04-MVP-Usability/research-plan.md

 ### Hypotheses
 _Hypothesis 1:_ Veterans and caregivers will be able to locate the AVS within the Appointments section.

-_Hypothesis 2:_ Veterans and caregivers will be able to distinguish AVS from the other health summaries listed in the Care Summaries and Notes section.

-_Hypothesis 3:_ Some Veterans and Caregivers will use different terms than those displayed in the AVS for at least some of the medical terms.
+_Hypothesis 2:_ Some Veterans and Caregivers will use different terms than those displayed in the AVS for at least some of the medical terms.

-_Hypothesis 4:_ Some Veterans and Caregivers will not understand all of the medical terms without support.
+_Hypothesis 3:_ Some Veterans and Caregivers will not understand all of the medical terms without support.

-_Hypothesis 5:_ Some Veterans and Caregivers will have clear insights into what notifications and information within each notification would be beneficial to them.
+_Hypothesis 4:_ Some Veterans and Caregivers will have clear insights into what notifications and information within each notification would be beneficial to them.

 ## Method

 ### Interviews
-This research will be conducted as a remote moderated user research study that utilizes a prototype (TBD on details of the prototype type) built for mobile devices (and desktop?).
+This research will be conducted as a remote moderated user research study that utilizes a prototype (TBD on details of the prototype type) built for mobile devices.
 Participants will be asked to complete specific tasks for usability testing and asked follow-up questions to gain understanding of expectations and satisfaction.

 ### Location
 Data collection will be remote and conducted using Zoom.